DiffuseSpecularMaterial QML Type

 diffuse : var

-Holds the diffuse color of the material.
+Holds the diffuse color of the material that is emitted for rough surface reflections with the lights.
 This can be either a plain color value or a texture.

 normal : var